The Good Guide to Fast Food

 The golden arches are practically ubiquitous across our country and for many people, McDonald's is their go-to fast-food chain when eating on the go.
 While the company has taken great efforts to offer healthier options, the not-so-healthy still dominates their menu.

-Salad.
-Mcdonald's currently offers a few varieties of salad that won't be too hard on your SmartPoints budget.
+- Salad.
+McDonald's currently offers a few varieties of salad that won't put too much of a dent in your PersonalPoints budget.
 Choose grilled chicken over crispy and apply dressing sparingly to keep the value down.
-Try the Greek-ing Out Salad bowl, a mix of kale, greens, grilled chicken, feta, peppers and cucumbers for only 7 SmartPoints.

 Find more nutritional information about McDonald's food, here.